Joel-Bauer/movie_reconstruction_code/README.md

 The reconstructions can also be downloaded from https://gin.g-node.org/Joel-Bauer/Movie_reconstruction/reconstructions/

 ## To reconstruct drifting grating stimuli from predicted neural activity
-to test the resolution limits of the method we also reconstructed drifting gratings Download the stimuli from https://gin.g-node.org/Joel-Bauer/Movie_reconstruction/utils_reconstruction/grating_movies.npz
+To test the resolution limits of the method we also reconstructed drifting gratings Download the stimuli from https://gin.g-node.org/Joel-Bauer/Movie_reconstruction/utils_reconstruction/grating_movies.npz
 ```
 sbatch hpc_run_reconstructions_gratings.sbatch